 Development is not possible without energy and sustainable development is not possible without considering non-fossil fuel forms of energy.
-The UN Secretary General has designated 2012 the UN International Year of Sustainable Energy for All.
 Making sure that poor and vulnerable men and women can reap the benefits of improved access to sustainable energy is an essential component of climate justice.
-The forthcoming UN Conference on Sustainable Development (Rio+20) has as one of its main themes a green economy in the context of sustainable development and poverty eradication.
-This provides a platform to explore opportunities for improving access to sustainable energy and to consider more generally the implications for gender equality and women's empowerment.
+Held in 2012, the UN-designated International Year of Sustainable Energy for All, the UN Conference on Sustainable Development (Rio+20) recognised "the critical role that energy plays in the development process, as access to sustainable modern energy services contributes to poverty eradication, saves lives, improves health and helps provide for basic human needs".1 The conference provided a platform to explore opportunities for improving access to sustainable energy and to consider more generally the implications for gender equality and women's empowerment.
 Access to sustainable energy for all is essential in order to achieve climate justice principles including highlighting gender equality and equity, supporting the right to development and sharing benefits and burdens equitably.

 Energy is an integral part of a chain that enables women and men to achieve other development outcomes and must be understood within the priority challenges faced in any given context.

 Development dividends can be gained when time freed up from energy related activities (such as collecting firewood for household use, drawing water for agricultural and household activities, and cooking and processing food) converts to a greater investment in human development.
 This includes increased benefits to family health (child care, care of sick, food preparation), improved food security (agricultural production), engagement in alternative forms of livelihood support (income generation), increased attendance at school by girls and improvements to women's health.